 - Infringement of your Constitutional rights.

 If you have been arrested for witness intimidation in San Diego it is important to speak with a lawyer as soon as you can.
-Do not hesitate to contact the Law Offices of Vikas Bajaj, APC today to schedule a free consultation.
+Do not hesitate to contact the Law Offices of Vikas Bajaj, APC today to schedule an initial consultation.
 We have nearly two decades of legal experience and understand the best way to approach a complex legal case.

 We will conduct a thorough and in-depth investigation to uncover any information and evidence that may be helpful to you.
 Using this information, we will determine where the prosecution’s case is weak and use those points to leverage a deal.
 This process often results in getting the charges against our clients reduced or dropped.
 The prosecution will begin to build a case against you for witness intimidation as soon as you are arrested.
-Call us today to get started on your defense.
+Call witness intimidation lawyer San Diego today to get started on your defense.